Developer-Autodesk/forge.learning/docs/environment/tools/go.md

 > For this tutorial, use all default install options.

-Next, install Go for Visual Code package which once installed gives support to GoLang.
+Next, install Go for Visual Studio Code package which once installed gives support to GoLang.
-    - Go to Visual Code extension manager (left side, bottom icon)
+    - Go to Visual Studio Code extension manager (left side, bottom icon)
     - Type `go` and select `Go` plugin made by ***lukehoben***.

 ![](_media/go/install_go_extension.gif)